Meet Our Team

 Aurora spearheads TCP’s community engagement campaigns, including ALL IN for Health, Let’s Talk, Let’s Act, Safe Havens, and Health4All Kids.
 In her role as Community Engagement Manager, Aurora engages with the community to understand and address issues that are of importance to them and how TCP can respond through policy priorities.
 Aurora has over 7 years of experience working in the nonprofit sector, organizing for social justice and equity for the most vulnerable populations low-income and communities of color, have access to quality and affordable health care.

-In her role as Communications Associate, Nancy works to coordinate community engagement projects and support the execution of communication strategies.
+In her role as Senior Communications and Outreach Liaison, Nancy works to coordinate community engagement projects and support the execution of communication strategies.
 Nancy supports in developing and strengthening relationships with community individuals and partners to build permanent relationships.
 Nancy also supports communications activities such as monitoring social media accounts, press outreach, and updating website.
 She has served as a Press Intern for the House Democratic Caucus, a Campaign Fellow for the Hillary for America Campaign, and as a member of LA County Supervisor Hilda Solis’ team.